 The third major area in which video businesses are succeeding relates to education.
 Nowadays, educational video is extremely popular for those seeking to increase their skills, learn a new language, learn to code, practice yoga or other physical exercises, and more.

 In this way, MorningCME can add custom branding to its live streams and VOD content.
 Then, this content reaches all their viewers on their unique devices, wherever they are.
-The DaCast API makes this process possible, a process we’ve discussed before in a this post.
+The Dacast API makes this process possible, a process we’ve discussed before.

 Sports and entertainment

-Not suprinsingly, the sports and entertainment category is always popular.
+Not surprisingly, the sports and entertainment category is always popular.
 More than 30 percent of fans now stream sports to their phones or tablets.
 Additionally, one-time events like sports are perfect for pay-per-view monetization.
 In fact, this industry represents another major business opportunity.
-For example, DaCast user CDFL has long used our services to stream and monetize football games.
+For example, Dacast user CDFL has long used our services to stream and monetize football games.